AlgoMaster Logo

 Code

-The bottleneck here is our selection strategy.
-Picking the first word can waste guesses when it has the same match count with all other candidates, leaving nothing eliminated.
-What if we chose words that are more likely to split the candidates into smaller groups?
+The weakness here is the selection strategy.
+Picking the first word wastes a guess when that word has the same match count with every other candidate, since the filter then removes only the guessed word itself.
+The next approach picks words that split the candidates into smaller groups.

 Approach 2: Minimize Zero-Match Candidates